metadoc/metadoc.js-api/README.md

 **--version auto** can be used to automatically identify the version from a local `package.json` file.
 The source directory will be searched for a `package.json` file first, then the current working directory.

+## Testing Locally

+Testing your API locally can be done with any static web host.
+We recommend using [Fenix Web Server](https://fenixwebserver.com).

 ## Guiding Principles

 This is a read-only/static API, but it attempts to follow reasonable API guidelines.
 For example, subresources are all identified with a `href` or `_href` attribute, allowing API clients to traverse the entire API programmatically.